gene61/cnn/README.md

 run_simulations.sh is used to batch run   diffraction_modell.py

+Once images are generated:

-cnn_model_Aug.py is to run CNN model.
+cnn_model_Aug.py can be used to run CNN model.

 Files may keep updating